Ptival/language-ocaml/README.md

 # language-ocaml: Language tools for manipulating OCaml programs in Haskell (parser, pretty-printer, ...)

+Current target version: OCaml 4.07.0rc2

 This is work-in-progress.

-For now, we only provide `Language.OCaml.Parser`, which itself only provides `implementation_P`, a parser for `.ml` files.
+`Language.OCaml.Parser` provides:

+- `parseImplementationC`, written using parser combinators, i.e. Megaparsec (slow?)

+- `parseImplementationG`, written using parser generators, i.e. Alex and Happy (fast?)

 Note that the current parser only supports productions I have needed so far, and is not complete in any way!

-Finally, it is built using parser combinators, so do not expect extreme performance.